orshane/Deque/README.md

 # Deque
 A deque function for c.
 This deque header can be used to make fixed size deque.This is useful for games and other purposes.
-Don't forget to put the library in the include library.
+Don't forget to put the library in the include folder.

 ```                                ===Example Usage===
 #include <stdio.h>